 Intangible assets are stated at cost less accumulated amortization.
-The cost of an intangible asset comprises all the Bank's expenditures paid to acquire the asset until it is put into use.
+The cost of an intangible asset comprises all expenditures of the Bank and its subsidiaries paid to acquire the asset until it is put into use.

 Expenditures for improvements of intangible assets are capitalized.
 The expenditures related to intangible assets incurred after initial recognition and evaluated with certainty, increasing the economic benefits of the intangible fixed assets compared to the initial activity level, shall be capitalized.
-Other expenditures related to intangible assets incurred after initial recognition are charged to the separate income statement.
-When intangible assets are sold or disposed, their cost and accumulated amortization are written off from the separate statement of financial position and any gains or losses resulting from their disposals are recorded in the separate income statement.
+Other expenditures related to intangible assets incurred after initial recognition are charged to the consolidated income statement.
+When intangible assets are sold or disposed, their cost and accumulated amortization are written off from the consolidated statement of financial position and any gains or losses resulting from their disposals are recorded in the consolidated income statement.